 First Time Home Buyers Low Credit Score - Reasons

-Some people that have a sub 580 credit score have a lot of negative items.
+Some people that have a sub 580 credit score have a lot of negative items on their credit report.
 They may have just fallen on bad times in the past.
 This person should go through the process of repairing their credit.
-This would increase their score and lower the interest rate on the loan.
+This could potentially increase their score and lower the interest rate on your future mortgage.

 However, there is a category of people that need to budget themselves first.
 Diving into a $200,000, give or take, mortgage when they are struggling to pay bills now is not a good move.
 They need to stabilize their financial situation before taking on further debt.
 This is true even if their mortgage payment is less than their rent payment.
 If you don’t pay your mortgage you can lose your home.

 If you fall into any of these 3 categories we can help.
-We have services to help people build credit, remove negative items from their credit report, and budget themselves and otherwise stabilize their finances.
+We have services to help people build credit, remove negative items from their credit report, establish a budget. and otherwise, stabilize your finances.